enriquepablo/peer/doc/domains.rst

 *verified* or *unverified*.
 In the case of unverified domains she can click on the **Verify Ownership** button which takes her to the *verification page*.
 She can also delete any domain from this page.

+In the case of verified domains the **Verify Ownership** button will dissapear and, in the case of an administrator user, it will be replaced by a **Manage domain team** button that will takes her to the page where she can add and remove users to such team.

 Every entity in PEER is associated with a domain object.
 This is used in some validators that check that some parts of the entity's metadata (such as